-Merchant may choose to use the Payment Interfaces described below to submit payment details for Card Not Present Transactions to be processed by Adyen (in each case subject to verification by Adyen of the implementation thereof).
+Merchant may choose to use the Payment Interfaces described below to connect to Adyen's API to submit payment details for Card Not Present Transactions to be processed by Adyen (in each case subject to verification by Adyen of the implementation thereof).

-Hosted Payment Pages allow Merchant’s customers to submit payment details on an Adyen-hosted page.
-Merchant may customize the Hosted Payment Pages by using the ‘skinning options’ made available by Adyen.
+Pay By Link allows Merchant’s customers to submit payment details on an Adyen-hosted page.
+Merchant has the ability to customize the page by setting made available by Adyen.

 Merchant may be required to complete a PCI Self-Assessment Questionnaire in accordance with Merchant’s PCI Compliance requirements and Merchant should ensure compliance with the answers provided in such questionnaire.

 In case of the Drop-in or Components integration, iFrames for web and encryption for iOS and Android are used to encrypt the data for some input fields (where required, e.g. for Card data input fields).
 As a result, no unencrypted Card data from those fields will be visible to Merchant, while retaining full customizability for the remainder of Merchant’s payment page or app.
 In case of the Pay by Link integration, Merchant will also have no visibility of unencrypted Cardholder data.

 Each of the additional Services for e-commerce described below will be charged as set out in your Merchant Agreement.